 No framework is one-size-fits-all.
 We need a playbook which anyone can tailor for their businesses.
 In this post, we will see how you can monitor the process of building economic moats/value creation mechanisms with the help of metrics for your company.
-This post is a part of the Growth Spiral series, read more about it here.

 If you’re not convinced about why you should use this framework, read the previous post on where the current frameworks fall short –

 Firstly understand the problem category your business is in.
 Each problem category will have multiple actions associated with it.
 For example, in the ‘travel’ problem category, there can be many actions like ‘taking a ride’, ‘renting a car’, ‘buying a car’, ‘servicing your car’ and so on.

 The action undertaken by the user for which they primarily come to your offering is the ‘core action’.
 In the travel problem category, for a ride-hailing businesses, ‘taking a ride’ becomes the core action.
 However, for a car-selling business, ‘buying a car’ becomes the core action.
 From the core action, we can estimate the maximum frequency of usage we can expect from our audience, which we call ‘natural frequency’.

 Natural frequency is the frequency at which the activity happens organically.

 Step 2: Define user segments

 The next step is to define the segments of users across different phases of the user journey based on their definitions as explained in the below examples.

 Let’s take the example of a food business.
 For the sake of the example, let’s consider this is as a business which lets customers order food from its software application.
 The core action is ordering food and the natural frequency is 3 times a day.

 Let’s take another example of a task management software.
 The core action is creating tasks and the natural frequency depends on the kind of customers you have.
 For the sake of the example, let’s consider this software is primarily used by small to medium sized businesses which would have at least 5 tasks a day, which is 25 tasks a week.